 The bar chart on the left-hand side of the results panel displays the median portfolio balance for each year in the simulation.
 Each bar in the graph can be tri-colored to represent the taxable, tax deferred, and tax free components of the portfolio balance.
 You can move your mouse over the graph, to see the median portfolio balances for each year in the simulation as well as the bottom 10% and top 90% portfolio balances (see porfolio value bands below for details).
-Finally, for any year where the percent of expenses funded is below 75%, the vertical bars of the graph are made hollow, instead of solid, to show that although the portfolio has a balance, the plan is not succeeding.
+Finally, for any year where the percent of expenses funded is below 75%, the vertical bars of the graph are made hollow, instead of solid, to show that planned spending had to be significantly reduced to preserve the portfolio.

 One thing to keep in mind is that these balances represent the median balance from all 10000 simulation runs.
 This can be a bit misleading because this means half the time the retiree would have a smaller balance, and half the time they might have a larger balance.
 The bar chart doesn’t give an indication of the amount of variation between the worst case and best case scenarios (see portfolio value bands checkbox below).